 We are committed to the highest quality of professional theatre, utilizing professional actors and simple production values.

-42nd Street Moon productions are performed in an intimate setting, with limited but expert orchestration and no amplification.
+42nd Street Moon productions are performed in an intimate setting, with solo piano and occasional additional musicians, expertly performed and arranged, and no amplification.
 The material itself is the star, not the sets or elaborate costumes.
 This format allows our audience to hear the work with remarkable clarity, to understand the craft that goes into the score and book of a musical, and to experience afresh the joys of this almost 100-year-old art form.

 Preservation of the Art Form